 Each reminder feels like a slap in the face.
 That.
 Them.
 Then.
 There.
 For a moment I ignore it, before the nostalgia hits.

-I think one reason we miss school once we leave is because it is often our first experience of loss.
+One reason we miss school once we leave is because it’s often our first experience of true loss.

 Once you’re done with school, that’s it.
 With a few exceptions, you can’t go back and do it all again like you can with university or college.
 Many of us get to our teens without experiencing a big, tangible, loss that changes our lives.
 Then school ends and we confront the close of an era that has defined the majority of our lives.
 Unlike other endings, we can’t even easily revisit it.
 Schools change faster than a hometown or a workplace or a favorite hangout.
 And most of their key rituals are detached from adult life.

 I will never again receive a tidy little timetable on the first day of term, my time planned out for me already.
 I will never again sit cross-legged on the floor for assembly.
 Or receive a report card telling me exactly how I’m doing.

 Not that I would want a repeat.
 Not at all.
 It’s just disconcerting to know I can only touch that time through memories, discussions with friends, papers, photographs, music.